 Of course ventilation systems, along with lighting, are one of two environmental components that are required for your tent, but we have been getting some questions about how to set up a ventilation system so we want to put together a guide to help share some ideas.
 We’ll break this down best we can alongside some pictures to make setup easy so you can get growing!

 What Is the Required Equipment? – how to set up a ventilation system

 - An inline fan: An inline fan is a tube-shaped fan that helps push large volumes of air through a space—measured in cubic feet per minute (CFM).
 It works to ensure plants get fresh air and CO2 while helping control temperature and humidity in an enclosed space.

 - A carbon filter: An inline fan usually works with a carbon filter.
 The main function of a carbon filter is to remove odors.
-While a carbon filter isn’t required, it helps keep your ventilation system clean and it removes smells–one filter usually lasts a single grow cycle.
-We would recommend adding it to your set up!
+While a carbon filter isn’t required, it helps keep your ventilation system clean and removes smells–one filter usually lasts a single grow cycle.
+We would recommend adding it to your setup!

 - Ducting: Ducting is basically a tube that connects your grow space to an exterior space, to channel fresh air to the tent, which is moved with a fan.
 It is made with aluminum and metal wire and is flexible yet able to be cut.

 Step 1: Tie up the carbon filter belt-how to set up a ventilation system

 When you open the VIVOSUN 6” carbon filter package, you will receive a carbon filter, a changeable pre-filter, and belts.
 If you’re going to be using a filter, we wanted to make it easy to set up!
 The first thing you’ll need to do is to check if the pre-filter is on the carbon filter—it’s the white fabric around the filter.
 If it isn’t, be sure to put that on before hanging up the filter.